 Direct dynamics simulations of the ion-Ar collision were performed for the most stable precursor tautomer of each molecule (biotin, oxybiotin, N- and C-biotin).
-As we will show in the result sections, this will correspond to the tautomer (a) where the excess proton is on the oxygen of the carbonyl group of the imidazolidinone group.
+As we will show in the results section, this will correspond to the tautomer (a) where the excess proton is on the oxygen of the carbonyl group of the imidazolidinone group.

-Initial conditions for the ions were obtained from most stable structures, and initial positions and momenta obtained from vibrational normal mode Boltzmann sampling at 300 K. Rotational energy was also added corresponding to the same temperature.
-The collisional system was set as follows: (1) the ion was randomly rotated about its Euler angles; (2) the Ar was placed at 13 Å distance (ensuring no ion-Ar interaction at the beginning); (3) an initial velocity of 30 eV was impressed to Ar atom in the direction of the center of mass of the ion (this corresponds to the collision energy in the center-of-mass framework); (4) the Ar atom was shifted by a randomly obtained impact parameter in the 0-5.0 Å range.
-This maximum value was estimated by the maximum length of the protonated systems which was about 9.2 Å. Simulations were then run and stopped when the Ar-ion distance exceeds 300 Å and in any case with a maximum simulation time of 40 ps.
-Equations of motions were integrated using velocity Verlet algorithm with a time step of 0.02 fs.
-For each system, we performed between 10,000 and 20,000 trajectories in order to have enough reactive events.
+Initial conditions for the ions were obtained from most stable structures, and initial positions and momenta obtained from vibrational normal mode Boltzmann sampling at 300 K.36 Rotational energy was also added corresponding to the same temperature.
+The collisional system was set as follows: (1) the ion was randomly rotated about its Euler angles; (2) the Ar was placed at 13 Å distance (ensuring no ion-Ar interaction at the beginning); (3) an initial relative velocity was impressed to Ar and ion, with velocity vectors connecting the two centers of mass, corresponding to a relative energy of 30 eV in the center of mass framework; (4) the Ar atom was shifted by a randomly obtained impact parameter in the 0-5.0 Å range.
+This maximum value was estimated by the maximum length of the protonated systems which was about 9.2 Å. These collisional simulation initial conditions were set as described in details by Hase et al.37

+Simulations were then run and stopped when the Ar-ion distance exceeds 300 Å and in any case with a maximum simulation time of 40 ps.
+Equations of motions were integrated using velocity Verlet algorithm with a time step of 0.2 fs.
+For each system, we performed between 10,000 and 20,000 trajectories in order to have enough reactive events for the given collision energy and simulation time.
+Namely, we have between 288 (for C-biotin) and 1003 (for biotin) reactive trajectories, as reported in Table S1 of the supporting information.
+The relative energy of 30 eV ensures also enough fragmentation to a have a statistical consistent number of products and it is what successfully used recently to model protonated testosterone fragmentation.17